This post may contain affiliate links. Please see our disclosure policy.

 Peach Butter Recipes

 Peach butter is a low-fuss way to put up a lot of peaches at once, since you cook the fruit down slowly until it’s thick and spoonable with no pectin required.
-It’s smoother than jam and lovely stirred into yogurt or spread on toast.
+It’s smoother than jam and lovely stirred into yogurt or spread on toast, and the method is the same one I use for any fruit butter, just with peaches in the pot.

 If you’d rather not stand at the stove stirring, a slow cooker does most of the work for you.
 Just let it reduce low and slow, then can it up once it mounds on a spoon.